 About the Artist

-Zoe received a 2008 GAP to support a residency at Centrum Arts Center with Juniper Shuey, video/installation artist, and three dancers from Scofield’s company.
-This seven-day residency took place in the Fall of 2008 and focused on Scofield’s A crack in everything.
-Scofield took the time and space provided by this residency to explore, challenge and create choreography in response to Juniper Shuey’s set.
+Zoe received 2008 GAP Award funding to support a residency at Centrum Arts Center with Juniper Shuey, video/installation artist, and three dancers from her company.
+This seven-day residency took place in the Fall of 2008 and focused on her work A crack in everything.
+Zoe took the time and space provided by this residency to explore, challenge and create choreography in response to Juniper’s set.
 It used three evenly spaced layers of semi-transparent silk hung taut from the ceiling.
 Projected light and video on the silk manipulated what can and can’t be seen in the performance space.

 Information included above was provided by artist at the time of application.